se-for-sci/se-for-sci.github.io/content/week3/introoo.md

 method on `Animal`.
 That's because `self` was `bluey`, which is an instance of `Dog`.

-We can override an method if we want:
+We can override a method if we want:

 ```{code-cell} python3
 class Racoon(Animal):